hyperspy/hyperspy/doc/user_guide/io.rst

     >>> s.metadata

-The :py:attr:`~.signal.Signal.original_metadata` and
+The :py:attr:`~.signal.BaseSignal.original_metadata` and
-:py:attr:`~.signal.Signal.metadata` can be exported to  text files using the :py:meth:`~.misc.utils.DictionaryTreeBrowser.export` method, e.g.:
+:py:attr:`~.signal.BaseSignal.metadata` can be exported to  text files using the :py:meth:`~.misc.utils.DictionaryTreeBrowser.export` method, e.g.:

 .. code-block:: python